-a) Students will accept responsibility for all material received and sent under his/her user account.
+Students will accept responsibility for all material received and sent under his/her user account.

-b) Students will accept responsibility for all Internet use under his/her user account. c) Students will follow all acceptable use policy guidelines, Midfield City Schools' policies and administrative regulations, student code of conduct and any other pertinent policy or guidelines concerning the use of the Internet and electronic communications.
+Students will accept responsibility for all Internet use under his/her user account.

+Students will follow all acceptable use policy guidelines, Midfield City Schools' policies and administrative regulations, student code of conduct and any other pertinent policy or guidelines concerning the use of the Internet and electronic communications.

-Parent Responsibilities
+Responsibilities

-- a) The district will notify parents about the district network and the policies governing its uses.
+The district will notify parents about the district network and the policies governing its uses.
 Parents must sign an agreement to allow their student(s) to have an individual account.
-Parents may request alternative activities for their student(s) that do not require Internet access. - b) Parents have the right to investigate the contents of their student(s)' email files at any time. - c) The district will make available to parents policies and guidelines for student network, Internet and electronic communication use. - d) Outside of the school, parents bear responsibility for the same guidance of Internet use as they exercise with information sources such as TV, telephone, radio, movies, and other possible offensive media.
+Parents may request alternative activities for their student(s) that do not require Internet access.

+Parents have the right to investigate the contents of their student(s)' email files at any time.

+The district will make available to parents' policies and guidelines for student network, Internet and electronic communication use.

+Outside of school, parents bear responsibility for the same guidance of Internet use as they exercise with information sources such as TV, telephone, radio, movies, and other possible offensive media.
 Parents are responsible for monitoring their student's use of the district's network and of the Internet if the student is accessing the district's network from home or a remote location.